 Lajes das Flores / Lajedo / south coast

-This is a very useful zone for building simpler and more practical days.
-In many contexts, the south works better as a base than insisting too early on the plateau or more exposed areas.
+This is a very useful area for building simpler and more practical days.
+In many contexts, the south works better as a base than insisting too early on the plateau or on more exposed areas.

 Practical readings that make sense on Flores